Manuscript preparation instructions

 Other helpful hints are: (i) use the TAB key once for paragraph indents; (ii) where possible use Arial for the text font and Symbol for any Greek and special characters; (iii) use the word processing formatting features to indicate Bold, Italic, Greek, Maths, Superscript and Subscript characters; (iv) please avoid using underline: for cases use italic; for emphasis use bold; (v) clearly identify unusual symbols and Greek letters; (vi) differentiate between the letter O and zero, and the letters I and l and the number 1.

-The paper should be submitted in one of the following article types: Best Evidence Topic (BET), Brief Communication (BC); Case Report (CR); Historical Pages (HP); Original Article (OA); Negative Results (NR); New Ideas (NI); Proposal for Bail-out Procedure (PBP); State-of-the-art (SOTA); Work in Progress Report (WPR).
+The paper should be submitted in one of the following article types: Best Evidence Topic (BET); Best of CTSNet (CTSNet); Brief Communication (BC); Case Report (CR); Challenge of the Month (CM); Historical Pages (HP); Original Article (OA); Unexpected Results (UR); New Ideas (NI); Proposal for Bail-out Procedure (PBP); State-of-the-Art (SOTA); Work in Progress Report (WPR).
 The specification for each submission category should contain but not exceed the following:

-IMPORTANT NOTE: Any submitted papers that do not conform to the above specifications will not be considered for review and will be subject to outright rejection.
+IMPORTANT NOTE: Any submitted papers that do not conform to the above specifications will not be considered for review.

 The text should be organised as follows: